WSU study investigates whether marijuana legalization leads to more or less crime

 The researchers also did a pair of case studies in cities in an effort to determine whether police activity had changed as a result of legalized marijuana.

 They compared calls for service to the police departments in Pullman, and across the border in Moscow, Idaho, where marijuana remains illegal.
-Those calls, for reports of domestic disputes, noise complaints or “welfare checks” were up in Pullman, but down in Moscow.
+Those calls for reports of domestic disputes, noise complaints or “welfare checks” were up in Pullman, but down in Moscow.

 In Seattle, they compared calls for service and officer contacts involving marijuana in the months before and after recreational marijuana retail sales began.
 Officer contacts increased by about 354 per month, but there was no impact on calls for service.

 WSU researchers have applied for more grants to continue studying the effects of legalized marijuana.
 They would like to track marijuana usage rates, estimate the effects on illegal or “black market” sales and do more work on traffic safety.
-They’d like a broader study of whether or not law enforcement across the state is getting more complaint calls related to marijuana.
+They’d like a broader study of whether law enforcement across the state is getting more complaint calls related to marijuana.
 They’d also like to collect body camera footage and analyze it to help departments learn the best ways to deal with traffic stops.

 “We’d like to have other states come to Washington to learn,” Makin said.